-The autumn brings the most perfect weather to New York.
+The autumn brings the most perfect weather to New York (make sure you know what to pack for it).
 I recommend renting a bike through Citi Bike then biking along the 11 mile stretch up to Fort Tryon Park along the Hudson River Greenway.
-Along the way you can stop at Boat Basin Cafe.
-It is a waterfront bar that serves beer, cocktails, wine and food.
-There are also tons of interesting other sites along the Hudson River Greenway while you make you’re way up.
+There are tons of interesting other sites along the Hudson River Greenway while you make you’re way up.

 Insider tip: If you want to do this plan a whole day around it so you can see everything.

-Meander through an 18th-century landscape and discover a breathtaking display of more than 7,000 illuminated jack o’ lanterns—all designed and hand-carved on site by our team of artisans!
+Meander through an 18th-century landscape and discover a breathtaking display of more than 7,000 illuminated jack o’ lanterns at the Great Jack O’Lantern Blaze —all designed and hand-carved on site by our team of artisans!
 Witness a windmill go round and round (with pumpkins all around).
-Visit our brand new medieval castle and listen for the who-whooo… a flock of jack o’lantern owls is standing guard!
-Star cross your selfie game with Instagrammable-scale signs of the zodiac.
-Visit their site here.
+Visit their brand new medieval castle and listen for the who-whooo… a flock of jack o’lantern owls is standing guard!

 Insider tip: Buy tickets in advance because this sells out quickly.